samsonjs/samhuri.net/public/posts/2007/06/propaganda-makes-me-sick.md

 Things <a href="http://arstechnica.com/news.ars/post/20070625-spying-on-campus-fbi-warns-mit-harvard.html">like this</a> in modern times are surprising.
 Can't people spot this phony crap for what it is?

-<tt>First they put away the dealers, keep our kids safe and off the streets<br>
+<code>First they put away the dealers, keep our kids safe and off the streets<br>
 Then they put away the prostitutes, keep married men cloistered at home<br>
 Then they shooed away the bums, and they beat and bashed the queers<br>
 Turned away asylum-seekers, fed us suspicions and fears<br>